 He is also a Professor of Systematic, Moral and Practical Theology at St. Mary’s Seminary and University in Baltimore, where he is a Permanent Dunning Distinguished Lecturer in recognition of ongoing excellence in teaching and scholarship.
 This is the highest distinction bestowed on a faculty member of that institution.
 He also teaches on the adjunct faculties at Wesley Theological Seminary in Washington, DC and United Theological Seminary in Dayton, OH, and is a professor and faculty fellow at the Graduate Theological Foundation, in Oklahoma City, Oklahoma.
 This is the highest distinction bestowed on a faulty member of the Graduate Theological Foundation.

-A graduate of the University of Maryland (BA in Economics, with Honors), he holds advanced degrees from Troy State University (MBA), Wesley Theological Seminary (Master of Divinity, with Honors, and Wesley Merit Fellow), St. Mary’s Seminary and University (Graduate Certificate in Spiritual Theology), and the Graduate Theological Foundation, in affiliation with the University of Oxford, UK (Doctor of Ministry in Pastoral Theology and Ph.D. in Philosophical Theology).
-In 2004, he completed a three-year post-doctoral fellowship in Pastoral Theology at the Center of Theological Inquiry, Princeton, NJ, and has completed two years of additional studies in Philosophy and the Executive Leadership Program at the University of Oxford, UK.
+A graduate of the University of Maryland (BA in Economics, with Honors), he holds advanced degrees from Troy State University (MBA), Wesley Theological Seminary (Master of Divinity, with Honors, and Wesley Merit Fellow), St. Mary’s Seminary and University (Graduate Certificate in Spiritual Theology), and the Graduate Theological Foundation, in affiliation with the University of Oxford, UK (Doctor of Ministry in Applied Ministry and Transformational Leadership and Ph.D. in Philosophical Theology).
+In 2004, he completed a three-year post-doctoral fellowship in Pastoral Theology at the Center of Theological Inquiry, Princeton, NJ, has completed two years of additional studies in Philosophy and the Executive Leadership Program at the University of Oxford, UK, and has completed additional post-doctoral studies in transformational leadership at Bethel University, St. Paul, MN.
 In May 2016, he was inducted into the Society of John Wesley which is the highest distinction bestowed on an alum of Wesley Theological Seminary, and in April 2019, he was inducted into the Martin Luther King, Jr. International Board of Preachers at Morehouse College, Atlanta, Georgia.